 All Parties will ensure their capability to provide safe, cost-effective fire management programs in support of land and resource management plans through appropriate planning, staffing, training, equipment, and management oversight.

-All Parties will cooperate with each other, interested parties, and the public to prevent unauthorized ignition of wildfires.

 All Parties will use compatible planning processes, training and qualification requirements, operational procedures, management option designations, and public education programs for all fire management activities.

 All Parties will maintain membership in the Alaska Wildland Fire Coordinating Group (AWFCG).
 It is the responsibility of members to participate in the decision-making process and ensure their respective agencies are made aware of decisions that will affect them.

-Agency administrators will Ensure that their employees are trained, certified, and made available to participate in the wildland fire program locally, regionally, and nationally as the situation demands.
-Employees with operational, administrative, or other skills will support the wildland fire program.

-As requested and based on availability of resources, any Party may provide assistance to another for planning and implementing prescribed fires and other fuels treatment projects.

-All Parties will provide qualified personnel to participate in workgroups, committees, and training.
+All Parties will provide qualified personnel to participate in workgroups, committees, and training in support of wildland fire management.

 All Parties will support wildland fire research, identify research needs and priorities, provide personnel and logistical support for research projects, and assist with technology transfer and implementation of research results.
 (See Section IV.10)

+All Parties will work together to develop and implement invasive species controls designed to prevent spread resulting from fire management activities.

+All Parties will cooperate with each other, interested parties, and the public to prevent unauthorized ignition of wildfires.

+All Parties affected by an incident will collaboratively analyze incident complexity and determine the required level of decision documentation and the appropriate management organization.

+All Parties affected by an incident will work collaboratively to develop incident decision documents, approve decisions, and complete periodic assessments according to established timeframes.

+All Parties affected by an incident will collaboratively develop and jointly sign a Delegation of Authority to implement the Courses of Action and Incident Objectives defined in the decision document when incident complexity is Type 3 and above.

+All Parties affected by an incident will collaboratively develop and conduct initial IMT briefings.

+All Parties affected by an incident will participate in IMT meetings to discuss local issues, personnel, and facilities and establish a formal recognition of agency roles.

+All Parties affected by an incident will coordinate incident media releases with IMTs and other affected agencies.
+The Protecting Agency will provide fire statistics and information regarding on-going suppression/management actions on fires.
+Jurisdictional fire management direction and policy information will be provided by the appropriate Jurisdictional Agency.

+All Parties affected by an incident will collaboratively develop and conduct IMT closeout meetings and contribute to the written evaluation of IMT performance in the implementation of the direction contained in the Delegation of Authority.
+IMT evaluations, notes from the Closeout Meeting, and the Incident Summary will be forwarded to the Protecting Agencies’ Chief of Fire Operations, affected Jurisdictional Agency(ies) and the AWFCG Chair and Executive Assistant.

+As requested and based on availability of resources, any Party may provide assistance to another for planning and implementing prescribed fires and other fuels treatment projects.

 All Parties shall comply with statutes, laws, executive orders, and policies relating to nondiscrimination.
 These include, but are not limited to Sections 119 and 504 of the Rehabilitation Act of 1973 as amended, which prohibits discrimination on the basis of race, color, religion, sex, age, national origin, marital status, familial status, sexual orientation, participation in any public assistance program, or disability.
 Pursuant to 41 CFR Ch.
 60-1.4 all parties recognize that they are obliged to abide by and include the equal opportunity clause contained in the Federal Executive Order 11246, Section 202, in each of its government contracts, should there be contracts as a result of this agreement.